 Donations tax is payable at a flat rate on the value of property disposed of by donation.
 It is levied at a flat rate of 20% on the value of property donated, while any donations exceeding R30 million in one tax year will be taxed at a rate of 25%.

 The first R100 000 of property donated in each year by an individual is, however, exempt from donations tax.
 This amount remains unchanged from last year.

-Additional tax amendments proposed for the 2019 legislative cycle
+Additional tax proposals for the 2020 legislative cycle